Fire Within

 A Renewed Faith

-It was in 2020 when God started working in my heart.
-The things in this world seemed to be completely upside down ... pointing to an ever increasing sinful nature of our society (just as predicted in the end times).
+In 2020, God started working in my heart.
+The things in this world seemed to be completely upside down - pointing to an ever increasing sinful nature of our society (just as the Bible predicted for the end times).

 For a full explanation of this concept, please listen to Pastor Gary Hamrick's Sermon in Acts 2:1-13.

-I'm certainly not perfect.
+I am certainly not perfect.
 I have and will have a long way to go in solidifying my relationship with God.
-But this is certainly a step in the right direction, and I thank God for his provision!
+But this was a step in the right direction, and I thank God for his provision!

 May the Lord Bless You